joshuaalpuerto/node-ddd-boilerplate/README.md

 $ sequelize model:create --name modelname --attributes "text:text, url:string"  # create model
 $ sequelize seed:create     # create seeder
 ```

+> If you did not install your sequelize-cli globally you can run this commands by `npx`

 #### Setting up associations — migration and model files
 **IMPORTANT**: as of `6/23/17` the model file created with the `sequelize db:model` command still initializes a model with an empty `classMethods` object with an `associate` property in the options passed to `sequelize.define` method. **You cannot define associations this way anymore as of Sequelize v4.0.0-1.** This tripped me up for a hot second because the generated model file did not reflect this change, and the fact that support for the old way had been removed is seemingly buried in the changelogs.
 Don’t make the same mistake I did and be super confused for too long about why associations aren’t working.